rodw/rodw.github.com/_snippets/snippets.md

 2. Line 2 sorts the sizes (as numbers of descending size).
 3. Line 3 strips out the lines (sizes) that only appear once.
 4. For each remaining size, line 4 finds all the files of that size.
-5. Line 5 computes the MD5 hash for all the files found in line 4, outputing the MD5 hash and filename.
+5. Line 5 computes the MD5 hash for all the files found in line 4, outputting the MD5 hash and file name.
 (This is repeated for each set of files of a given size.)
 6. Line 6 sorts that list for easy comparison.
 7. Line 7 compares the first 32 characters of each line (the MD5 hash) to find duplicates.
-8. Line 8 spits out the filename and path part of the matching linese.
+8. Line 8 spits out the file name and path part of the matching lines.

 Some alternative approaches can be found at [the original source](http://www.commandlinefu.com/commands/view/3555/find-duplicate-files-based-on-size-first-then-md5-hash).